Brad Spurgeon

 Bradford Carey Spurgeon (born 7 December 1957) is a Canadian-born journalist whose international career has spanned decades and disciplines.
 Best known for his long tenure covering Formula One racing for the International Herald Tribune and The New York Times, Spurgeon is also an author, musician, former actor and former circus performer.

 Early life and education

 Spurgeon was born in Toronto, Ontario, to science journalist David Carey Spurgeon and Vicki Ann Jean Spurgeon.
 He is a descendant of the 19th-century Baptist preacher Charles Spurgeon and the nephew of Baptist minister Muriel Spurgeon Carder.
 His grandfather, Carey Bradford Spurgeon, was born in India to a missionary father.

 Spurgeon earned a diploma in broadcasting from the National Institute of Broadcasting in Canada.
 He later completed a degree in English and Literary Studies at the University of Toronto, followed by French language studies at the Sorbonne in Paris.

 Performing arts and television

 In the 1970s and early 1980s, Spurgeon worked in television and film.
-He played a small role in Deadly Harvest (1977 film) alongside Clint Walker and Kim Cattrall.
+He played a small role in the 1977 film Deadly Harvest.
 In 1976, he toured as a juggler and unicyclist with Puck’s Canadian Travelling Circus.